atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 the purpose of a post-suicide attempt hospitalization is ostensibly to check your vitals

+when i was moved to inpatient i continued to read voraciously

 ** Why you should stop wanting to kill yourself**
 -
 there are very many good reasons to not kill yourself that you have already probably considered if you want to kill yourself (indeed, i was quite cognizant of these back in the day). however, they bear repeating, so i list them here: